 Setting up your date code ‘messages’ or ‘labels’ can be made easy by creating pre-programmed formats, customisable layouts and automatic Use By or Best Before date calculations.
 You can create and store 100s of messages and the flexible password protection system can control user access to prevent unauthorised changes being made to your date codes.

 If your coding takes place in a refrigerated environment, the heated print head in our alphaJET continuous inkjet printers maintains consistent print quality by minimising the impact of the temperature on the ink.
-An IP65 rating also means that your printers can withstand wet or dusty production environments.

 Thermal Inkjet Printing (TIJ)